-Amy Rose is a theatre director and live art practitioner; a co-creator of performances, events, experiences, and social processes to enhance people’s connection with one another and with the public realm.
-She has over 20 years professional experience, with specialisms in physical and visual theatre/performance, play, socially engaged arts, site responsive and public realm works.
+Amy Rose is an interdisciplinary artist, researcher, lecturer and activist; a co-creator of performances, events, experiences, and social processes to enhance people’s connection with one another and with the public realm.
+She has over 20 years of professional experience, with specialisms in devised physical and visual theatre/performance, play, socially engaged arts, site responsive and public realm works.
 Humour, humanity, and challenges to the status quo are regular features in her work.

 Born in Switzerland and raised in New England, Amy has lived in England since 1995.
-The youngest daughter of radical theologians, early influences include Christmas pageants, political demonstrations and back-yard circuses.
+The youngest daughter of civil rights activist-theologians, early influences include Christmas pageants, political demonstrations and back-yard circuses.
 She has a BA in Dance and Theatre from Hampshire College and an MA in Theatre Practice from University of Exeter.
 She trained at Scuola Teatro Dmitri, Circus Space and Ecole Philippe Gaulier.
 She is married to Chris Pirie of Green Ginger and has three children.